How Does That Make You Feel?

 1. Use a Feeling Wheel

 A feeling wheel can be helpful because you can identify a core emotion that may be easier to recognize in yourself than a nuanced, specific emotion.
 However, once you identify the core emotion in the center of the wheel, you can move further out and try to get more specific.
-You can always get more detailed then just “happy” or “sad.”
-You can find a feeling wheel by googling “feeling wheel”, or I have included one here that I like to use Wheel of Emotions
+You can always get more detailed than just “happy” or “sad.”
+You can find a feeling wheel by googling “feeling wheel,” or I have included one here that I like to use Wheel of Emotions

 2. Mood Tracking

 Another helpful skill for learning to become more aware of your emotions is mood tracking.
 This is as simple as writing down what you feel and can be done in a variety of different ways.
 For example, if you like to journal, start by writing your current mood at the top of the page.
 If you always have your phone on you, jot down what emotions you felt during the day on your notes app every night before bed.
-If you want an app for that, learn about some highly rated mood tracking apps here.
+If you want an app for that, learn about some highly rated mood-tracking apps here.

 3. Go to Therapy

 As I mentioned, becoming comfortable with your emotions or allowing your emotions to guide you in a healthy way is a skill that you need to learn and practice.
 Sometimes, past traumas or unhealthy patterns make that really hard to do.
-Be gracious to yourself and seek out a professional to help guide you to a more insightful, loving, and mature relationship with your feelings
+Be gracious to yourself and seek out a professional to help guide you to a more insightful, loving, and mature relationship with your feelings.

 A Note on Emotions and Relationships